-The health and safety of students is of primary concern at the University of Arizona; therefore, in cases of intoxication and/or alcohol poisoning, the institution encourages and expects students to seek medical attention for themselves or others.
+The health and safety of students is of primary concern at the University of Arizona; therefore, in cases of intoxication, drug use and/or alcohol poisoning, or related hazing, the institution encourages and expects students to seek medical attention for themselves or others.
 Recognizing that the potential for legal and University disciplinary actions is a factor that may deter students from making responsible decisions, the University has instituted the University of Arizona Good Samaritan Program (UAGoodSam).

 The University of Arizona Good Samaritan (UAGoodSam) Program applies to all students and recognized student organizations at the University of Arizona, and is applicable to:

-- An under-age student in need of medical attention and/or being cared for by another person.
+- A student in need of medical attention and/or being cared for by another person.

-- An under-age student seeking medical help for or providing assistance for an under-age individual.
+- A student seeking medical help for or providing assistance for a student or individual.

 The UAGoodSam Program pertains to incidents that occur on the University of Arizona campus, on the premises of a recognized student organization, or at a function sponsored by a recognized student organization.

 In circumstances involving a recognized student organization, the willingness of the members involved in seeking medical assistance for a member or guest will be viewed as a mitigating factor in the review process for any potential violations of the ABOR Student Code of Conduct or criminal action(s}.

 In an effort to ensure medical treatment or care is sought for students experiencing and/or supporting a peer in serious and immediate risk of harm due to intoxication, drug use and/or potential alcohol poisoning, the University has adopted this protocol.